AbhishekGautam01/Leanring-Csharp/C#/process/process.md

 * Example: See **GetProcessesExample.cs**

 ### GetProcessByName
 * It returns **array of process objects**.
-It's functionality can be dervied by combining other methods such as *GetProcesses*
+It's functionality can be derived by combining other methods such as *GetProcesses*
 * Example: See *GetProcessByNameExample.cs*

 ### RedirectStandardOutput